-2 cruise ships arrive in Florida after days of negotiations
+Ships with coronavirus patients dock in Florida

 FORT LAUDERDALE, Fla.
-(AP) — A cruise ship that has been floating at sea with coronavirus patients aboard for two weeks after being turned away from South American ports was finally allowed to dock in Florida on Thursday.
+(AP) — A cruise ship that had at least two passengers die of coronavirus while barred from South American ports finally docked Thursday in Florida after two weeks at sea and days of negotiations with initially resistant local officials.

-The Zaandam and a sister ship sent to help it, the Rotterdam, were both given permission to disembark passengers at Port Everglades after days of negotiation with local officials who feared it would divert needed resources from a region that has seen a spike in virus cases.
+The Zaandam and a sister ship sent to help it, the Rotterdam, were both given permission to unload passengers at Port Everglades after hammering out an agreement with officials who feared it would divert needed resources from a region that has seen a spike in virus cases.

-The final agreement was reached on Thursday afternoon between local, state and federal officials and Carnival Corp., which owns the Zaandam and the Rotterdam, said Broward County officials and Holland America, the company that operates the ships.
+Broward County officials and Holland America, the company that operates the ships, announced that an agreement had been reached shortly before the ships were seen pulling into port.

-Port Everglades traffic records listed the two ships’ arrival as “confirmed,” and helicopter images showed the Zaandam reached the port in Fort Lauderdale.

-Holland America had said 45 passengers who were mildly sick would stay on board until they recovered, but that it needed 10 people to be taken to a Fort Lauderdale hospital for immediate medical care.
-Broward County Commissioner Michael Udine said the agreement only allowed for fewer than five people to be taken to a hospital.
+Holland America initially said 45 people who were mildly ill would stay on board until they recovered, but the docking plan released later Thursday indicated that 26 passengers and 50 crew members were ill.
+The plan noted that the company had secured access at two local hospitals for 13 passengers and a crew member who needed medical care.

 For nearly three weeks, passengers have not been able to step on dry land.
-Four elderly passengers have died on the Zaandam, at least two from COVID-19, said William Burke, chief maritime officer for Carnival Corp., which owns the ships.
-Nine people have tested positive for the new coronavirus, Burke said earlier this week.
+Four elderly passengers died on the Zaandam, at least two from COVID-19, said William Burke, chief maritime officer for Carnival Corp., which owns the ships.
+Nine people had tested positive for the new coronavirus, Burke said earlier this week.

-There are 442 guests and 603 crew on the Zaandam, and 808 guests and 583 crew on the Rotterdam.
+There were 442 guests and 603 crew on the Zaandam, and 808 guests and 583 crew on the Rotterdam.
 The Rotterdam was sent last week to take in some of the passengers and provide assistance to the Zaandam since it was denied permission to dock at ports in South America.

-About 250 have reported influenza-like symptoms since March 22, including 17 aboard the Rotterdam, while 45 currently are mildly ill, Holland America Line has said.
+About 250 people have reported influenza-like symptoms since March 22, including 17 aboard the Rotterdam, according to the docking plan.

-In an email sent Wednesday night, Holland America said it had received approval from a hospital in Fort Lauderdale to treat fewer than 10 people “who need immediate critical care.”
-Jennifer Smith, a spokesman for Broward Health medical center, said it would accept the critically ill patients from the ship.
-It is not clear why the number of patients that would be treated had dropped under the agreement.

-Originally firmly opposed to the ships’ arrival, Florida Gov. Ron DeSantis told Fox News network earlier on Thursday that transferring critically ill patients to hospitals was “the humanitarian thing to do.”
+Originally firmly opposed to the ships’ arrival, Florida Gov. Ron DeSantis said Wednesday that he had a change of heart after realizing many passengers were U.S. citizens and about 50 of them Floridians.

+He went further on Thursday, telling Fox News that allowing the ships to dock and transferring critically ill patients to hospitals was “the humanitarian thing to do.”
-“We have to do something … and the governor knows that, too,” Trump said Wednesday.

-The passengers who are healthy need to get off the ships, and the rest need to be treated urgently, the nation’s top infectious disease official, Dr. Anthony Fauci said on Thursday.
-“You have to take care of the people who are ill.
-You just have an obligation to do that.
-And as quickly as possible,” Fauci said on “CBS This Morning.”
+“I think the accommodations have been made, and I think that things are going to be done very thoughtfully,” he said later Thursday at a news conference.
+“It’s going to be a very controlled exit from these ships.”

+The docking plan indicated that Florida residents would leave the ship first, with the disembarkation of all passengers not concluding until Friday night.

-Passengers and crew who have no symptoms of the virus will be bused to airports and will not be allowed inside the terminals, but will instead directly board airplanes, DeSantis said.
+Passengers who have no symptoms of the virus will be bused to airports and will not be allowed inside the terminals, but will instead be put directly on charter flights, DeSantis said.

-“You can’t just release them into the general public if they have been exposed,” he said.

-Holland America has said that guests fit for travel under guidelines from the U.S. Centers for Disease Control would transfer “straight from the ship to flights for onward travel home, the majority on charter flights.”

 Guests have not left the ship since March 14 and have self-isolated in their staterooms since March 22, the company said.

-For most people, the virus causes symptoms including a fever, cough and body aches that clear up in two to three weeks without hospitalization But for some, especially older adults and people with existing health problems, it can cause more severe illness including pneumonia, in which case respirators may be necessary for survival.
+Emily Spindler Brazell, of Tappahannock, Virginia, was still in her cabin waiting for instructions from the Rotterdam’s captain but said she was relieved to be back home.

+“People greeted us, came out to their balconies, blew air horns and shouted, ‘Welcome home!’” she said.
+“It was surprising.
+We went to many countries that said, ‘We are not going to talk to you.'”

-Passenger Laura Gabaroni was transferred to the Rotterdam last Saturday, along with husband Juan Huergo and other passengers not showing signs of illness.
-Gabaroni said she would not be comfortable until she arrived on land.
+Passenger Laura Gabaroni said she would not be comfortable until she disembarked.
+She was transferred to the Rotterdam last Saturday, along with husband Juan Huergo and other passengers not showing signs of illness.

 “Many broken promises so far, so I’ll believe it when I see it,” she told The Associated Press via a WhatsApp message.